singhkpratham/geocompr/07-read-write-plot.md

 Geographic data I/O is almost always part of a wider process.
 It depends on knowing which datasets are *available*, where they can be *found* and how to *retrieve* them.
 These topics are covered in Section \@ref(retrieving-data), which describes various *geoportals*, which collectively contain many terabytes of data, and how to use them.
-To further ease data access a number of packages for downloading geographic data have been developed.
+To further ease data access, a number of packages for downloading geographic data have been developed.
 These are described in Section \@ref(geographic-data-packages).

 There are many geographic file formats, each of which has pros and cons.
 These are described in Section \@ref(file-formats).
-The process of actually reading and writing such file formats efficiently is not covered until sections \@ref(data-input) and \@ref(data-output) respectively.
+The process of actually reading and writing such file formats efficiently is not covered until Sections \@ref(data-input) and \@ref(data-output), respectively.
-The final section (\@ref(visual-outputs)) demonstrates methods for saving visual outputs (maps), in preparation for Chapter \@ref(adv-map) on visualization.
+The final Section \@ref(visual-outputs) demonstrates methods for saving visual outputs (maps), in preparation for Chapter \@ref(adv-map) on visualization.

 ## Retrieving open data {#retrieving-data}

 A vast and ever-increasing amount of geographic data is available on the internet, much of which is free to access and use (with appropriate credit given to its providers).
 In some ways there is now *too much* data, in the sense that there are often multiple places to access the same dataset.
 Some datasets are of poor quality.
-In this context it vital know where to look, so the first section covers some of the most important sources.
+In this context, it is vital to know where to look, so the first section covers some of the most important sources.
 Various 'geoportals' (web services providing geospatial datasets such as [Data.gov](https://catalog.data.gov/dataset?metadata_type=geospatial)) are a good place to start, providing a wide range of data but often only for specific locations (as illustrated in the updated [Wikipedia page](https://en.wikipedia.org/wiki/Geoportal) on the topic).

 Some global geoportals overcome this issue.
 The [GEOSS portal](http://www.geoportal.org/) and the [Copernicus Open Access Hub](https://scihub.copernicus.eu/), for example, contain many raster datasets with global coverage.
-A wealth of vector datasets can be accessed from the National Space Agency (NASA), [SEDAC](http://sedac.ciesin.columbia.edu/) portal and the European Union's [INSPIRE geoportal](http://inspire-geoportal.ec.europa.eu/), with global and regional coverage.
+A wealth of vector datasets can be accessed from the National Aeronautics and Space Administration agency (NASA), [SEDAC](http://sedac.ciesin.columbia.edu/) portal and the European Union's [INSPIRE geoportal](http://inspire-geoportal.ec.europa.eu/), with global and regional coverage.

 Most geoportals provide a graphical interface allowing datasets to be queried based on characteristics such spatial and temporal extent, the United States Geological Services' [EarthExplorer](https://earthexplorer.usgs.gov/) being a prime example.
 *Exploring* datasets interactively on a browser is an effective way of understanding available layers.
 *Downloading* data is best done with code, however, from reproducibility and efficiency perspectives.
 Downloads can be initiated from the command line using a variety of techniques, primarily via URLs and APIs (see the [Sentinel API](https://scihub.copernicus.eu/twiki/do/view/SciHubWebPortal/APIHubDescription) for example).
-Files hosted on static URLs can be downloaded with `download.file()`, as illustrated in the code chunk below which accesses US National Parks data from [catalog.data.gov/dataset/national-parks](https://catalog.data.gov/dataset/national-parks):
+Files hosted on static URLs can be downloaded with `download.file()`, as illustrated in the code chunk below which accesses US National Parks data from: [catalog.data.gov/dataset/national-parks](https://catalog.data.gov/dataset/national-parks):

 ```r